-I have worked at Rasasc (Rape and Sexual Support Centre) as a volunteer and paid counsellor and an assessor.
+I have worked at Rasasc (Rape and Sexual Support Centre) as a counsellor and an assessor.
 This means I have particular experience working with childhood sexual abuse, rape and sexual assault.
 It also means that I can work in a long term, steady and unhurried way for those people suffering form multiple trauma especially related to childhood, whether involving sexual abuse or not.

 Bsc (Soc Sci) Hons Psychology (University of Southampton)